 Access to thousands of eBooks and hundreds of thousands of articles from magazines, journals and newspapers are provided through electronic resources found on the Library's website.
-These services are available to current students and employees on- and off-campus providing an accessible way to research on your academic path.
+These services are available to current students and employees on- and off-campus.